WXNT

 WXNT (1430 AM) is a commercial radio station in Indianapolis, Indiana.
-The station is owned by Cumulus Media, and carries an all-sports radio format, as an affiliate of the CBS Sports Radio Network.
-WXNT's schedule consists of CBS Sports Radio shows and live sporting events.
+The station is owned by Cumulus Media, and carries a sports radio format, as an affiliate of the Infinity Sports Network.
+WXNT's schedule consists of Infinity Sports Network shows and live sporting events.

-WXNT studios and offices are located on N. Meridian Street, along with sister stations 99.5 WZPL and 107.9 WNTR.
+WXNT's studio is located on North Shadeland Avenue on the city's east side, along with sister stations 99.5 WZPL and 107.9 WNTR.
 The transmitter and antenna are located off Knollton Road at West 46th Street, on the northwest side of Indianapolis.
-WXNT operates at 5000 watts around the clock, using a non-directional antenna by day.
+WXNT operates at 5,000 watts around the clock, using a non-directional antenna by day.
 But at night a directional antenna is required to protect other stations on AM 1430 from interference.